minhhy2801/kintone-java-sdk/docs/reference/model/app/form/form-fields-system.md

 sidebar_label: System
 ---

-# System

 Get a list of fields and their settings.

-> - Permissions to view the App is needed.
+>- Permissions to view the App is needed.
-> - API Tokens cannot be used with this API.
+>- API Tokens cannot be used with this API.

 ## AssigneeField